bsolomon1124/misc/azure/azure_notes.md

 - Allow a database administrator (DBA) group to manage SQL databases in a subscription
 - Allow a user to manage all resources in a resource group, such as VMs, websites, and virtual subnets
 - Allow an application to access all resources in a resource group

+> Role-based access control (RBAC) provides _fine-grained_ access management for Azure resources, enabling you to grant users only the rights they need to perform their jobs.
+RBAC is provided at no additional cost to all Azure subscriber.

+Use the **Access control (IAM)** panel to view, grant, or remove access.

+- RBAC uses an **allow model** for access
+- If one role assignment grants you read permissions to a resource group, and a different role assignment grants you write permissions to the same resource group, you will have write permissions on that resource group

 **Azure Resource Manager hierarchy**: Roles assigned at a higher scope, like an entire subscription, are inherited by child scopes, like service instances.